usereman/g-play-console-report-to-s3-python/README.md

  # Google cloud storage bucket details
  You can copy your Google Cloud Storage URI by following below steps:

-  Sign in to your google play console
+    Sign in to your google play console.
-  Expand download reports section from the menu on the left (make sure you are not inside the app) Click your desired report section and your find button "Copy cloud storage URI" Your Cloud Storage URI begins with pubsite_prod_rev (e.g., pubsite_prod_rev_01234567890987654321).
+    Expand download reports section from the menu on the left. (make sure you are not inside the app) Click your desired report section and your find button "Copy cloud storage URI".
+    Your Cloud Storage URI begins with pubsite_prod_rev (e.g., pubsite_prod_rev_01234567890987654321).

   For files/paths inside bucket, please see "Commands and file formats for detailed reports" section by clicking this link https://support.google.com/googleplay/android-developer/answer/6135870